AD 95-26-02 Detonation Inspection

-This AD applies to Lycoming 0-235 engines installed on the listed airplanes, and supersedes AD 94-14-13.
+This AD applies to Lycoming 0-235 engines installed on the listed airplanes.

 This priority letter airworthiness directive (AD) is prompted by reports of aviation gasoline (avgas) being contaminated by Jet A fuel.
 After investigation the source of the contamination has been determined to be the refiner of the avgas.
 Through its distribution system, the refiner inadvertently caused Jet A fuel to be loaded into distribution tanks intended for avgas.
 Contaminated avgas from these distribution tanks was then shipped to local fuel distributors.
 The Federal Aviation Administration (FAA) has determined that aircraft with certain Teledyne Continental Motors (TCM) engines installed were fueled with this contaminated mixture between May 22 and June 2, 1994, at Sacramento Executive (SAC) airport, or between May 18 and June 2, 1994, at Sacramento Metro (SMF) airport.
 The list of U.S. registered aircraft specified in the applicability paragraph of this AD is based on investigation of fueling records secured from the two affected airports, which the FAA has determined to represent the population of affected engines.
 This condition, if not corrected, could result in detonation due to low octane, which can result in severe engine damage and subsequent failure.